breakin/snestistics/docs/tutorial-2.md

 Indirect jumps
 ---------------
-Lets add some more annotations in our labels-file:
+Let's add some more annotations in our labels-file:
 ~~~~~~~~~~
 function 80E412 80E43B Trampoline
 # Seems to be jump target